How to Start Your Career in Human Resources

 In business, people are often cautioned that “no one is irreplaceable.”
 However, some people are more replaceable than others.
 Establishing yourself as a keystone member of the workforce strengthens your current position.

 HR career development today takes more than skill; it also takes strategy.
-Embrace lifelong learning, willingness to grow, and connecting with others to help navigate the complexities of the contemporary job market.
+Beginning a career in human resources is also a pledge to embrace lifelong learning, commit to growth, and make connections with others to help navigate the complexities of the contemporary HR job market.

 The best way to get into human resources – and climb the ladder – is to get an advanced degree.
 The University of Scranton’s online Master of Science in Human Resources Management will give you the competitive edge as you aim to advance your career.
 Learn more about the program today and begin your journey to the apex of human resources management.